Supuni-Punsarani1/Calculater/README.md

 # Calculater
-This is first javascript project
+This is my first javascript project